Are squirrels eating all of your bird seed? Learn how to create a squirrel proof bird feeder with these 6 simple to implement tricks!

 Don’ t you hate it when you spend time and money setting up the perfect bird feeder, only to have a squirrel come clean it out in no time?
 Not only can squirrels wipe out your birdseed in just minutes, but they can also chew on feeders causing damage beyond repair.
 So how can you keep those pesky squirrels at bay?
-Take a look below at 6 ways to keep squirrels out of your bird feeders so you can enjoy many afternoons of watching the birds flock to your feeders instead.
+Take a look below at how to create a squirrel proof bird feeder with these 6 tips so you can enjoy many afternoons of watching the birds flock to your feeders instead.

 1. Consider a lubricant.